APTrust/dart-docs/docs/dart2/users/jobs/files.md

+---
+description: >-
+  Add files and folders to a DART 2 job by dragging them into the drop zone, and remove any you no longer want.
+---

 # Adding Files

 After you create a new job or click on a job in the Jobs list, you'll see the files page.
 You can add files to a job by dragging them into the drop zone, which is outlined in blue.